-Located behind Sherbrooke Community Centre in Gerhard Herzberg Park
+The College Park Community Accessible Garden is located behind the Sherbrooke Community Centre in Gerhard Herzberg Park.

-The community garden is in its second year and after a rainy June, everything is growing quickly in the summer sun.
-There are 51 ground level garden plots and 7 raised garden boxes, all in full production.
+The community garden has 51 ground level garden plots and 7 raised garden boxes, all in full production.
 The raised boxes provide gardening access for those individuals who have mobility challenges and are living both in the community and at Sherbrooke.
 There are also two school garden plots that are planted by a class from Cardinal Leger School and a class from Greystone Heights School.